 Since it is still in the Chinese New Year festive, I made 2 quick Chinese New Year paper cutting decorations with the ScanNCut machine.
-With the cutting machine, I can easily repeating the cutting and make more of them.
+With the cutting machine, I can easily repeat the cutting and make more of them.
 I gave them away to my friends and family members so that they will have the nice red prosperous paper decorations for their home too.

-For your convenient, I have included the downloaded files of the Fu (福) and Yang (羊) character for you in both FCM and JPG files in the tutorial page (Page 2).
+For your convenience, I have included the downloaded files of the Fu (福) and Yang (羊) character for you in both FCM and JPG files in the tutorial page (Page 2).
 You may use the FCM files to cut directly or you may try out the Canvas software to create your own.
-For those of you who don’t own a cutting machine, you may download the JPG format and manually cut them out with exacto knife.
+For those of you who don’t own a cutting machine, you may download the JPG format and manually cut them out with Exacto knife.

 Brother ScanNCut machine comes with a scan feature which has made the crafting even easier and fun.
 I have been doing some quick cutting since then (here is an example) which you can use the built-in design comes with the machine.
 You can also scan a simple image and cut it out all in one machine.
 Cool!!!
 Watch all the demo videos to see how amazing this machine can do to us crafty person.

-Today, I am doing something more complex by using the online software called “ScanNCut Canvas“, all I need to do it to find an image in jpg, load it into the software and trace it to transform the image into a FCM cutting file!
+Today, I am doing something more complex by using the online software called “ScanNCut Canvas“, all I need to do it to find an image in jpg, load it into the software and trace it to transform the image into an FCM cutting file!
 You may find how to do it in the following Youtube Video, by Julie Fei-Fan Balzer.
 She has a lot of ScanNCut video tutorials, be sure to watch her creations.

-Note: Please use downloaded images with cautious and make sure to use only those royalty free images which are meant for personal and hobby use.
+Note: Please use downloaded images with cautious and make sure to use only those royalty-free images which are meant for personal and hobby use.

-I have created a ScanNCut Crafts board at Pinterest to collect the cut files and images to be used for future.
+I have created a ScanNCut Crafts board at Pinterest to collect the cut files and images to be used for the future.
 I will add more as I go.
 Please follow me at Pinterest to see what I have added to this board and other boards.

 Both my kids have to submit a DIY Chinese New Year craft at school respectively.
 The wall hanging ornament was done by my daughter by using red packets.
 I am so proud of her as she did it all by herself.
 While my son and I did a Chinese New Year card.
-I helped my son to cut out the printing from red packet, he glued them on the red card and finished off with some drawings on it.
+I helped my son to cut out the printing from a red packet, he glued them on the red card and finished off with some drawings on it.